abhay-ajith/Team-404/User_Stories.md

 # User Stories
 - The Admin will register the voter, only after that the voter will be able to cast vote.

-- The Admin can add a candidate, so that they can see the cadidates to vote.
+- The Admin can add a candidate, so that they can see the candidates to votes.

 - The Admin can update the voters details, in case if the details of the voters needed to be updated.